CornellDataScience/education-blogs/_posts/2022-04-14-senior-interviews.md

 Stephen and Cora worked on the Stanford Medical Collaboration.
 This project conducted research under a Stanford professor on analyzing trends between county health data and mortality rates.

 A popular project with contributions from Bonnie, Phillip, and Stephen was poker bot.
-The name is pretty self-explanatory, but the goal was to design a pot to play poker!
+The name is pretty self-explanatory, but the goal was to design a bot to play poker!
 Another project along the same lines of using project team resources to play games was SmashAI, which Phillip and Stephen worked on.

-If you are interested in learning more about some of these projects as well as others, please refer to the Cornell Data Science website https://cornelldata.science/
+If you are interested in learning more about these projects, please refer to the [Cornell Data Science website](https://cornelldata.science/).

 ##### Magd was unable to be reached for comment.